 Bass Guitar and EQ Pedals

 Anything under 100Hz is generally considered to be redundant, as the human ear struggles to pick up these frequencies.
-If your bass is heavy in the low-end, it might be worth rolling off anything below 100Hz to avoid the tone from becoming muddy.
+If your bass is heavy on the low end, it might be worth rolling off anything below 100Hz to avoid the tone from becoming muddy.

 Power Requirements

-EQ pedals generally require 9 volts of power.
+EQ pedals generally require a 9-volt power source.
 There are a few exceptions that run off 12 volts, but this is rare.
 Some come with a purpose-built power supply made especially by the manufacturer, others require you to purchase one externally.
 Most power supplies do the same thing, so there’s nothing wrong with picking up an affordable option.

 Conclusion: